Aptivi/NitrocidKS/README.md

 The PPA for KS will come shortly as promised.

+## |-----+--> _Notices_ <--+-----|

+- If you are going to use Chinese/Japanese/Korean language in their translated forms, use `SimSun` or other appropriate font.

+- If you are going to use Hindi/Bengali/Punjabi language in their translated forms, use `Unifont` or other appropriate font.

 ## |-----+--> _Virus Warning_ <--+-----|

 Unfortunately, some parts of KS have been taken to avoid detection in the source code of a malicious executable file called payslip.exe.
 It got its entries for the following cybersecurity analyzers: